Project Munnie is a bookkeeping tool I created to get better understanding of my personal finances in an efficient manner.

 - Currently I've only tested it with my personal Dutch Bank: ING.
-It works but, I am sure that it wont work with many other banks.
+It works but, I am sure that it wont work with all other banks.
 Maybe some Dutch banks.
-It depends on *.csv file you need to download from the bank.
+It depends on how the *.csv file, you need to download from your bank, is formatted.

 - It is designed for desktop usage.

 The usage of Project Munnie consists of four steps: